benradstone/wandisco-documentation/docs/product-concepts/concepts-consistency-checks.md

 ## Implementation

-When you initiate a consistency check on a replicated path, a Fusion server in each zone retrieves and stores the current state of the path within the underlying zone's filesystem (e.g. `/repl1/.fusion/CC_METADATA_DIR`).
-This metadata is then shared between the Fusion zones and compared for differences between them.
+When you initiate a consistency check on a replicated path, a LiveData Plane server in each zone retrieves and stores the current state of the path within the underlying zone's filesystem (e.g. `/repl1/.fusion/CC_METADATA_DIR`).
+This metadata is then shared between the LiveData Plane zones and compared for differences between them.

 This relates to each file and directory within the path, and the differences include: